TheTrueWAN/SeedlingSage/WorldBuilding for Saga/Chars/Fennel.md

 The purpose of Fennel is to reflect the evolution of my own understanding of the world and my beliefs and my faith.
 Love in the grand -> love in the mundane
 Forgiveness of others -> also forgiveness of self
 A lack of purpose in living; "Why is it that you fight?
-That you rise in the morning to a day of endless toil, to see no other reward than its reoccurrence tomorrow?" -> serving for the glory of God (Not sure how to put this one in...)
+That you rise in the morning to a day of endless toil, to see no other reward than to repeat the act tomorrow?" -> serving for the glory of God (Not sure how to put this one in...)